strongloop/loopback/docs/api-datasource.md

 ## Connectors

 Create a data source with a specific connector.
-See **available connectors** for specific connector documentation.

 ```js
 var memory = loopback.createDataSource({